MCT-master/mct-master.github.io/_posts/2023-05-19-ahmetem-final-nmp-salen.md

 excerpt: "We played in a global NMP concert.
 Check out our experiences."
 ---

 For our final network music performance **Dispersionology and Other Tales**, we performed with musicians in several countries in a performance conducted by composer [Douglas Van Nort](https://dvntsea.com/).
+The concert on our side happened in Salen, our favourite in-house auditorium.

 # Concept